 A Look Ahead at Products You Will Need

-The best product for cleaning cat urine from concrete floor is enzyme-based.
+The best products for cleaning cat urine from concrete floor is enzyme-based or positive ion-based.

 There’s not necessarily a specific enzymatic cleaner for concrete – most of them are versatile and perfect for use on a variety of surfaces, from carpet to grass to brick surfaces.

-While there are plenty of pet accident remover products on the market, I’ve narrowed down a few highly-rated options that can help you save your concrete – no matter if it’s in your workshop, your driveway, or garden.
+While there are plenty of pet accident remover products on the market, I’ve narrowed down a few highly-rated options.

 Why is Dog or Cat Urine on Concrete So Smelly?